prayasha-nanda/CrimsonPathfinder3D/README.md

 # Crimson Pathfinder 3D: AI Maze Solver
 ---
 ## 🌠 Description
 Crimson Pathfinder 3D is an interactive web application that visualizes maze generation and AI pathfinding in a dynamic 3D environment.
 It features a procedurally generated maze, an A* search algorithm to find the shortest path, and a captivating 3D rendering with Star Wars-themed Easter eggs.
-Watch as the AI explores the maze, highlights its progress, and reveals the optimal path marked by a shimmering "fairy trail."
+Watch as the AI explores the maze, highlights its progress, and reveals the optimal path marked by a shimmering trail.
 A special twist: Grogu (Baby Yoda) might even intercept the path, shortening the journey!

 ## Features
   * **Procedural Maze Generation**: Generates unique mazes using a recursive backtracking algorithm.
   * **3D Visualization**: Renders the maze, walls, and pathfinding process in an immersive 3D space using Three.js.
-  * **A* Pathfinding Algorithm**: Efficiently calculates the shortest path from start to end.
+  * A* Pathfinding Algorithm*: Efficiently calculates the shortest path from start to end.
   * **Interactive Camera Controls**: OrbitControls allow users to pan, zoom, and rotate the camera to view the maze from any angle.
-  * Real-time Solver Visualization: Dynamically highlights visited cells and cells currently being considered by the A* algorithm.
+  * **Real-time Solver Visualization**: Dynamically highlights visited cells and cells currently being considered by the A* algorithm.
-  * Animated "Fairy Trail" Path: The solved path is beautifully animated with glowing particles, making it easy to follow.
+  * **Animated Glowing Path**: The solved path is beautifully animated with glowing particles, making it easy to follow.
-  * Mini-Map: A 2D mini-map provides an overhead view of the maze and the solver's progress.
+  * **Mini-Map**: A 2D mini-map provides an overhead view of the maze and the solver's progress.

 ## 🍮 Star Wars Easter Eggs
 Features a simplified X-wing at the start, a Death Star at the end, and a randomly placed Grogu (Baby Yoda) who can intercept the path.
 Responsive Design: Adapts to various screen sizes for optimal viewing on desktop and mobile devices.
 Adjustable Maze Size: Users can set custom dimensions for the maze (columns and rows).

-## Mascot: Astaroth, the Maze Warden
+## 🪙 Mascot: Astaroth, the Maze Warden

 <img src="TeamGoldenRatio_Astaroth.png" alt="Astaroth, the Maze Warden" width="400"/>